Green Card Teaching Assistant Jobs

 How does PERM green card sponsorship differ from H-1B sponsorship for teaching assistants?

-H-1B is a temporary nonimmigrant status with a two- to three-year initial period and an annual lottery cap for most employers.
+H-1B visa is a temporary nonimmigrant status with a two- to three-year initial period and an annual lottery cap for most employers.
 PERM leads to permanent residency with no annual cap at the EB-3 level for most nationalities.
 The PERM process is also employer-driven from start to finish, meaning your employer handles DOL recruitment documentation and USCIS petitions on your behalf, which differs significantly from H-1B procedurally.

 Which types of employers sponsor teaching assistants for green cards?